Coronavirus updates in Central Texas: Tuesday stat tracker

 - Central Texas counties:

-- Williamson County: There are 141 new cases of coronavirus in Williamson County.
-Seventeen percent of hospital beds are available, and 9% of ICU beds are available.
-Since the beginning of the pandemic, at least 69,078 cases have been reported and at least 747 people have died.
+- Williamson County: There are 1,310 new cases of coronavirus in Williamson County.
+Fifteen percent of hospital beds are available, and 10% of ICU beds are available.
+Since the beginning of the pandemic, at least 75,907 cases have been reported and at least 755 people have died.

 For a look at COVID-19 data across all of the state's counties, click here.